Ashif2409/Go-Cab-Backend/README.md

 - Initial ride status is set to 'pending'
 - Distance and duration are calculated using Google Maps API
 - All addresses should be valid and recognizable by Google Maps
+- Notifies nearby drivers via socket event 'new-ride' (OTP is not sent to drivers)

+---

 ### 2. Get Fare Estimate